 Three published books.
 A newsletter with a 39.7% open rate.
 Deep knowledge of DeFi, wallet security, Layer 2s, and how to explain any of it to a normal human being.

-I've managed complex technical projects — Athlete Intel, Intuit Jumpstart — from kickoff to delivery.
+I've managed complex technical projects across product and platform engineering organizations, from kickoff to delivery.
 I speak both human and engineer.
 That's rarer than it sounds.

 Technical writing, e-books, newsletters, developer documentation.
 I can turn complicated things into clear, readable content that people actually want to finish.